zoza1982/youtube-downloader/README.md

 ## Features

+- 🌐 **1700+ Supported Sites**: Works with YouTube, Twitter/X, Facebook, Instagram, TikTok, and many more
 - 📹 **Video Downloads**: Download videos in various qualities and formats
 - 🎵 **Audio Extraction**: Extract audio in MP3, M4A, OPUS, and more formats
 - 📑 **Playlist Support**: Download entire playlists with customizable selection